-Findings Not Justified
+Subdivision Map Act Findings Not Justified

 The California Subdivision Map Act, Gov. Code §§ 66410-66499.38 (SMA), prohibits the City of Los Angeles (City) from approving projects that do not meet certain criteria.
 It requires the City to make findings on these criteria, which, under case law, must be supported by substantial evidence in the record.
-The Project does not meet some of the SMA criteria, so the City should deny approval of the Project until it can properly make the findings the SMA requires.
-Some of the City's erroneous Project SMA findings are summarized in the following sections.
+The Project does not meet all SMA criteria, so the City should deny approval of the Project until it can properly make the findings the SMA requires.